pageuppeople-opensource/relational-data-loader/README.md

 _Setup:_

 Create a new SQL Server Login/User using the script below.
-Make sure you update it with your desired password and if you update the username / login, then also sync the same with the `modules\tests\config\connection.json` file.
+Make sure you update it with your desired password and if you update the username/login, please ensure the changes are reflected in: `modules\tests\config\connection.json`.

 ```sql
 USE master;